kmcauliffe6/JuniorDesignMinorityOwnedBusinessApp/README.md

     - Ability to add move businesses to the database with a script
     - Allows users to see reviews they have left on any business within their profile page
-    - Refined searching to include searching for subcategories in addition to business name Bugs Fixes:
+    - Refined searching to include searching for subcategories in addition to business name
+    - Reviews can be deleted by the User from their profile page Bugs Fixes:
     - UI Fixes in the Main Page where the User selects business catagories Known Bugs:
     - "See All" button provides multiple copies of the same business

 # Install Guide
+    Pre-Requisites:
+    -A device running Android Oreo (API 27) or later, and a way to download from the Google Play Store Dependent Libraries:
+    -None
+    Download Instructions:
+    -Search for "Bread" on the Google Play Store and download the application Run Instructions:
+    -Select the app on your device

 # Git Command Tutorial: